Sambalpuri sari: Fabric and design

 Baandha fabric is created using a tie-dye technique.
 The yarns are tied according to the desired patterns to prevent absorption of dyes, and then dyed.
 The yarns or set of yarns so produced is called 'Baandha'.
 The unique feature of this form of designing is that the designs are reflected almost identically on both sides of the fabric.
 Once the fabric is dyed it can never be bleached into another colour.

 The salient feature of these saris is the traditional craftsmanship of the 'Bandhakala'- the Tie-dye art reflected in their intricate weaves, also known as Sambalpuri "Ikkat".
 In this technique, the threads are first tie-dyed and later woven into a fabric, with the entire process taking many weeks.

 This versatile technique enables a craftsman to weave colourful designs, patterns and images into a fabric capable of inspiring a thought or conveying a message.
 Traditionally, craftsmen created Baandhas with images of flora or fauna or with geometrical patterns.
 More recently, new types of Baandha depicting portrait, landscape and flower pods are being designed.

 It is believed that this art migrated to Western Odisha along with the Bhulia community who fled Northern India in the year 1192 AD after the fall of the Chouhan empire at the hands of the Mughals.
 Since then and up to the year 1925 it flourished in Western Odisha in a limited number of designs and in vegetable colours and consisted mostly of saris used by the womenfolk of the Odisha.

 Production

-Today the Baandha fabric is popularly known by its geographical and cultural name Sambalpuri owing to the pioneering efforts of Sri Radhashyam Meher, who brought about a radical improvement in the skills of the craftsmen and the quality of the products.
-Other master craftsmen who contributed to the development of Sambalpuri textiles were Padmashree Kailash Chandra Meher, Padmashree Kunja Bihari Meher, Padmashree Chatrubhuja Meher and Padmashree Krutharth Acharya, Handloom Technologist Mr. Ramkrishna Meher.
+Today the Baandha fabric is popularly known by its geographical and cultural name Sambalpuri owing to the pioneering efforts of Sri Radhashyam Meher, who introduced important innovations in handloom weaving and helped improve the skills of local craftsmen and the quality of Sambalpuri textiles.
+Other master craftsmen who contributed to the development of Sambalpuri textiles included Kailash Chandra Meher, Padma Shri Kunja Bihari Meher, Chaturbhuja Meher and Padma Shri Krutartha Acharya, along with handloom technologist Ramkrishna Meher.
 Sambalpuri textiles today include furnishing materials, dress materials and saris in silk, cotton and mercerised cotton in a variety of colours and many different designs.
 Baandha craftsmen are also masters of the 'extra warp' and 'extra weft' style of designing which can be seen in almost all forms of Baandha textiles.

 The factory production of Sambalpuri saris has negatively impacted traditional handloom artisans.